patrickkunka/bandwidth-throttle-stream/README.md

 ## Deno Installation

-In Deno, all libraries are imported from URLs as ES modules.
-Versioned releases of `bandwidth_throttle_stream` are available from [deno.land/x](https://deno.land/x):
+In Deno, all modules are imported from URLs as ES modules.
+Versioned releases of `bandwidth_throttle_stream` are available from [deno.land/x](https://deno.land/x).
+Note that as per Deno convention, the package name is delineated with underscores (`_`).

 ```js
 import {createBandwidthThrottleGroup} from 'https://deno.land/x/bandwidth_throttle_stream/mod.ts';